iptomar/projectary-api/README.md

 ==============
 Repository with the projectary api code and vagrant file development environment.

+## Api Documentation
+The api documentation can be found [here](https://github.com/iptomar/projectary-api/wiki)

 ## Requirements analysis
 The requirements analysis can be found [here](https://github.com/iptomar/projectary-as)